 Summary: Minimal evidence exists linking CACNA1C as a pharmacogenomic marker, and CACNA1C shows little clinical utility as a disease marker.
 While there is an association between CACNA1C and bipolar disorder and schizophrenia, the absolute contribution of CACNA1C to disease risk is very small.
 Therefore, genetic testing for CACNA1C is not recommended at this time.

 What is CACNA1C?

-Is CACNA1C a risk factor for bipolar disorder and schizophrenia?
+Is CACNA1C a risk factor for bipolar disorder, schizophrenia, and major depressive disorder?

 What is the clinical significance of CACNA1C genotyping?